 The pieces themselves look like they've been carved directly out of a stack of boards and always make a jaw dropping impression (they look stunning in black!)

-From the Åkerö trees and Fuji cubes, to the Rubens easel or Orenco divider - there truly is something for everyone.
+From the Åkerö trees to the Orenco divider - there truly is something for everyone.
 Each product has a little bit of information about the apple it's named after at the bottom of the product page via the shop (denoted by the 'book' icon)